erasmus-without-paper/ewp-specs-sec-rsa-aes128cbc/README.md

 ### Recipient's credentials

-We will use following RSA key-pair for this example:
+We will use the following RSA key-pair in this example:

 ```
 // recipientPublicKey